JustinPrivitera/python_graphics/README.md

 Scene 1 renders 50 squares in random positions and gives them a random velocity vector.
 The squares collide with the borders of the window and velocity is updated accordingly.

 ![Screenshot2](screenshot2.png)
+(You may need to open this image at full resolution to see the points!)

 Scene 3 renders 1000 points in random positions and gives them a random velocity vector.
 They collide with the window borders and also accelerate due to gravity.